 “I get a lot of questions like, ‘Hey, I’m getting my first credit card, what should I get?’
 And I feel like a lot of people have that aversion to annual fees out of the gate.
 So I think one of the advantages of the Blue Cash Everyday is that everyone is spending on groceries.
 It’s a good way to get people started on a credit card and something that’s cash back, easy to understand.
 There’s really no risk to it.
 If you don’t use it, just throw it in the drawer.”

 If you want to get to Julian’s level of credit card mastery and you spend a lot on groceries, the Blue Cash Everyday may be a good place to start.
-It’s a good time to apply too: Currently, you can get a $100 statement credit after spending $2,000 in the first six months.
-Additionally, you can earn a whopping 20% back on Amazon purchases (up to $150 back) in the same period.
+It’s a good time to apply too: Currently, you can earn a $200 statement credit after spending $2,000 in purchases within the first six months of card membership.